-- information related to the comparison of the number and nature of people, animals, objects, according to the context of use. (note the element of degree of comparison) - 3.10 Applying social functions, text structure, and linguistic elements of spoken and written transactional interaction texts that involve giving and requesting information related to the situation / actions / activities / events that are carried out / occur regularly or are general truths, in accordance with the context of use. (note the element of simple past tense) - 3.11Comparing social functions, text structure, and linguistic elements of several spoken and written personal recount texts by giving and requesting information related to personal experiences in the past, short and simple, according to the context of use. - 3.12Comparing the social function, text structure, and linguistic elements of some special texts in the form of short messages and notices, by giving and requesting information related to school activities, according to the context of use. - 3.13Interpreting social functions and linguistic elements in song lyrics related to teenage life ages of SMP/MTs
+elements of be, adjective)

+3.6 Identifying social functions, text

+structures, and linguistic elements of oral

+and written transactional interaction texts

+that involve the act of giving and

+requesting information related to the

+behavior / actions / functions of people,

+animals, objects, according to the context

+of their use (Note the linguistic elements

+of declarative, interrogative sentences,

+simple present tense)

+3.7 Comparing the social functions, text

+structure, and linguistic elements of

+several oral and written descriptive texts

+by giving and asking for information

+related to descriptions of people, animals,

+and objects very short and simple,

+according to the context of their use

+3.8 Interpret social functions and elements of

+power in song lyrics related to Junior

+High School teen life

+-

-- 4. Process, present, and reason in concrete domain (use, break, arrange, modify, and make) and abstract domain (write, read, count, draw, and compose) according to the materials taken from the school or other sources which have similar point of view/theory. - 4.1 Compiling spoken and written interpersonal interaction texts are very short and simple which involve the act of asking attention, checking understanding, valuing performance, and asking and expressing opinions, and responding to it by paying attention to social functions, text structure, and linguistic elements that are correct and appropriate to the context. - 4.2 Arrange text transactional spoken and written interaction is very short and simple which involves the act of giving and asking for information related to the ability and willingness to do an action, taking into account social functions, text structure, and linguistic elements that are correct and in context. - 4.3 Compose text transactional interaction spoken and written very short and simple which involves the act of giving and asking for information related to the obligation, prohibition, and suggestion by paying attention to social functions, text structure, and language elements that are appropriate to the context. - 4.4 Arranging text interpersonal interaction spoken and written very short and simple which involves the act of demanding, inviting, asking permission, and responding to it by paying attention to social functions, text structure, and language elements that fit the context. - 4.5 Arranging special texts in the form of greeting cards is very short and simple, related to special days by paying attention to social functions, text structure, and language elements that are in context. - 4.6 Arranging text transactional interaction spoken and written very short and simple which involves the act of giving and
+- 4. Process, present, and reason in concrete domain (use, break, arrange, modify, and make) and abstract domain (write, read, count, draw, and compose) according to the materials taken from the school or other sources which have similar point of view/theory. - 4.1 Arrange text interpersonal interaction written and very short and simple which involves the act of greeting, saying goodbye, saying thank you, and apologizing, and responding with regard to social functions, text structure, and linguistic elements that are correct and in context - 4.2 Completing very short and simple transactional oral and written interactions that involve giving and asking for information related to identity, short and simple, taking into account correct social functions, text structures, and linguistic elements that are correct and in context - 4.3 Compose transactional oral and written very short and simple transactional interactions involving the act of giving and asking for information related to the name of the day, month, time name in days, time in the form of numbers, dates, and years, with social functions, text structure, and linguistic elements correct and contextualized - 4.4 Arranging text transactional oral and written interactions are very short and simple which involves the act of giving and asking for information related to the names and numbers of animals, objects, and public buildings close to the daily lives of students, with due regard to social functions, text structures, and linguistic elements correct and contextualized